ataniazov/Programming-by-Example/HaskellProgramming/README.md

 # Haskell Programming
 ## How to configure atom for haskell?
-1. Tool needed to be installed
+1. System tools needed to be installed
 	* haskell-platform - Standard Haskell libraries and tools
 	* haskell-platform-doc - Standard Haskell libraries and tools; documentation
 	* haskell-platform-prof - Standard Haskell libraries and tools; profiling libraries